musejs/scenic-route/README.md

 - `name` - an optional string that names this route, which can then be used to generate URLs to this route, using the static method `SceniceRoute.url(name)`
 - `where` - an optional plain javascript object whose keys are route params, and values are a regex (RegExp object, regex literal, or a regex string) to constrain the param to

-When all routes have been defined, the static method `ScenicRoute.listen` can then be called to start the server at the specified port.
+When all routes have been defined, the static method `ScenicRoute.requestHandler` will return a function to send to `http.createServer` (or `https.createServer`).

 ### Basic Routes